thelfer/MFrontGenericInterfaceSupport/README.md

 The project is build around the `MFrontGenericInterface` library.
 This library provides two main functions:

-- load `MFront` behaviours from external shared libraries and retrieve meta data about the behaviour through the `mgis::behaviour::load` function.
-All the relevant information about the behaviour are stored in the `mgis::behaviour::Description` class.
+- the `mgis::behaviour::load` functions loads `MFront` behaviours from external shared libraries and retrieve all relevant meta data function.
+Those relevant information are stored in the `mgis::behaviour::Behaviour` class.
-- provide generic function to handle material data (such as internal state variables) at integration points and call `MFront` behaviours.
+- the `mgis::behaviour::integrate` integrates the behaviour over one time step.
+The data associated with an integration point are handled by the `mgis::behaviour::BehaviourData` class which contains the state of the integration point at the beginning and at the end of the time step.

+The library also supports handling a group of integration points though the `mgis::behaviour::MaterialStateManager` class.

 ## Bindings

+### Existing

+The following bindings are available:

+- `c` binding (mostly complete)
+- `python` binding (under current work in the `master` branch)

+### Future bindings (contributors are welcomed)

 The following bindings are under consideration:

-- `python` binding
-- `c` binding
 - `fortran90` binding
 - `octave` binding
+- `julia` binding

 # Versions, branches

 - the `master` branch follows the evolution of the `master` branch of the `TFEL` project
-- the `rliv-1.0` follows the evolution of the 3.2.x series of the `TFEL` project
+- the `rliv-1.0` follows the evolution of the 3.2.x series of the `TFEL` project.
+Note that this branch is **not** compatible with `TFEL-3.2.0`.

 # Acknowledgement